The best lenses for the Nikon Z6 II in 2025: a truly versatile camera deserves lenses that follow suit

 The full-frame sensor in the Z6 II makes it adept at blurring backgrounds in portraiture, and the affordable price tag of Nikon's 85mm f/1.8 makes this an appealing partner.
 This focal length is ideal for head-and-shoulders and half-length shots from a natural shooting distance.

-Many 85mm lenses offer an f/1.4 aperture, which technically gives a more shallow depth of field, but when we tested this f/1.8 lens, we found its bokeh quality was at least as good as you’ll find in f/1.4 lenses.
+Many 85mm lenses offer an f/1.4 aperture, which technically gives a more shallow depth of field, but when we tested this f/1.8 lens, we found its bokeh quality was at least as good as you’ll find in many f/1.4 lenses.
 It’s a well-made lens that features wether seals.

 Nikon has yet to produce many affordable telephotos for its full-frame Z mount cameras like the Z6 II, and that's pretty much the only remaining gap in the lens line-up.
 It does mean that while there are some great Nikon Z telephotos, most come with substantial price tags, so they're really only for the keenest wildlife and sports fans.